Data Processing Addendum

 1.1.3 “Customer Personal Data” means the Personal Data described under Schedule 1 to this DPA;

-1.1.4 “Data Protection Laws” means all laws relating to data protection and privacy applicable to Reclaim’s Processing of Customer Personal Data, including without limitation, the CCPA, the GDPR and member state laws implementing the GDPR, the United Kingdom’s Data Protection Act 2018, and applicable privacy and data protection laws of any other jurisdiction, each as amended, repealed, consolidated or replaced from time to time;
+1.1.4 “Data Protection Laws” means all laws and regulations applicable to Reclaim's Processing of Customer Personal Data, to the extent applicable under the circumstances, the Gramm-Leach Bliley Act and any binding regulations promulgated thereunder, including the "Privacy of Consumer Financial Information" Regulation (12 CFR Part 30) issued pursuant to Section 504, (b) the CCPA, the Virginia Consumer Data Protection Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, the Utah Consumer Privacy Act, and other similar U.S. state laws, the GDPR and member state laws implementing the GDPR, the United Kingdom’s Data Protection Act 2018, and applicable privacy and data protection laws of any other jurisdiction, each as amended, repealed, consolidated or replaced from time to time;

 1.1.5 “Data Subjects” means the individuals identified in Schedule 1;